MY ROLE: User Research, UX Design.

 We reframed the challenge to redesign CHA Online to address the needs of different target audiences while updating the organization's front-end and backend infrastructures.

 Conducting interviews with different target groups - individual pharmacies, chains, insurance providers, and internal CHA users - enabled us to identify the user's goals, priority tasks & blockers.

-Moreover, we understood the fundamental differences between the mental models and motivations across target groups.
-For instance, pharmacies act thinking about the money to claim back, while insurers make decisions based on the amount to pay.
+We also identified the fundamental differences between the mental models and motivations across groups.
+For instance, pharmacies file claims thinking about the 'money to get back', while insurers make decisions based on the 'amount to pay'.